WNKY: News operation

 On July 19, 2021, WNKY debuted its 10 p.m. weeknight newscast on its main subchannel.
 On March 7, 2022, the station began to simulcast their 10 p.m. newscasts over WNKY and WNKY-DT2.
 The simulcast of SoKY Sunrise between the main channel and the DT2 subchannel began in January 2023.
+The station continued to produce the six-minute weather updates on Saturday and Sunday nights at 10 p.m. on the DT1 and DT2 subchannels until September 9, 2023, when the station began airing 10 p.m. newscasts on Saturdays and Sundays.
+The station began airing a 9 a.m. newscast over WNKY-DT2 on weekdays, beginning on September 15, 2025.

-As of January 2023, the station produces a total of 15½ hours per week of news content.
-This includes 10 hours of news content on the main channel and five hours exclusively on WNKY-DT2; 1.5 hours of news content is simulcast between the DT1 and DT2 subchannels.
-However, the station continues to produce the six-minute weather updates on Saturday and Sunday nights at 10 p.m. on the DT1 and DT2 subchannels.
+As of September 2025, the station produces a total of 19 hours per week of news content.
+This includes 10 hours of news content on the main channel and 7½ hours exclusively on WNKY-DT2; 3½ hours of news content is simulcast between the DT1 and DT2 subchannels.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital transition

 On June 12, 2009, WNKY turned off its analog transmitter in compliance with the FCC-mandated digital TV transition of 2009.
-The station's digital signal remained on its pre-transition channel assignment, UHF channel 16, using PSIP to see it displayed as virtual channel 40.
+The station's digital signal remained on its pre-transition channel assignment, UHF channel 16, using virtual channel 40.
 WNKY was the last station within the Bowling Green market to make the transition.